umaa-java-sept-2020/core-java-examples/documents/activities/test-dec-2020-1.md

 # OOPS , STRING, ENUM, ARRAYS, CUSTOM TYPES, CODING
+## CUSTOM TYPES
+* Design a Person class.
+Where his address is has-a relationship.
+* Design a class called Person and Doctor.
+It must say Doctor is a Person.
+* Does has-a relationship represents composition?
+* How many types of compositions are available.

 ## CODING (Write with Junit)
 * Given a character array.
 Reverse it using custom logic.